rickgiantsteps/xenboard-actm/README.md

 ![keyboard screenshot](/images/keyboard.png)

-On top of the keyboard there are a few parameters available that the user can interact with, some are only visible depending on the current mode that has been selected (explained below in the *Keyboard Modes* section of the README) while some are always present and can be interacted with.
+Above the keyboard there are a few parameters available that the user can interact with, some are only visible depending on the current mode that has been selected (explained below in the *Keyboard Modes* section of the README) while some are always present and can be interacted with.

 These are: